Psi Chi (International Honor Society For Psychology)

 - Students in the chapter have been highly involved in research presentations at U.S. conferences, as well as community and service activities

-- Professor Takooshian served as a national officer and President of Psi Chi (1993-2000), and was awarded the 1988 Florence L. Denmark Award at the #1 psychology faculty advisor in the USA.
+- Professor Takooshian served as a national officer and President of Psi Chi (1993-2000), and was awarded the 1988 Florence L. Denmark Award at the #1 psychology faculty adviser in the USA.